 Illustration by Chloe Cushman/Torontoist.

-Suzannah Showler is enrolled in U of T’s Faculty of Arts & Science, in a department not directly affected by the Academic Plan.
+Suzannah Showler is a graduate student at the University of Toronto in a department that would not have been directly affected by the former Academic Plan.